Where my research is concerned, I have trouble with boundaries

 There it is again!

-This week I’ve taken leave and allocated it PhD time. the intention was at least one research-related (and completed) post.
-The boundary issue is becoming critical.
+This week I’ve taken leave.
+Allocated PhD time with at least one research-related (and completed) post.
+The boundary issue is critical.
 This blog was about Digital Impostor Syndrome (DIS).
 It’s not core to my research but is related (I rest my case!) in that I’ve a partially-generated theory which suggests DIS might underpin digital shyness and resistance.